BlackIkeEagle/muttvcardsearch/README.md

 then

 1. clone the repository
-2. cd into muttvcardsearch
+2. cd into the new repository
-3. execute qmake; make; sudo make install
+3. execute `qmake; make; sudo make install`

 Call muttvcardsearch without arguments so see how to configure it.
 After that set your query command in your .muttrc